darkrain42/tailscale-initramfs/README.md

 an [ACL
 tag](https://tailscale.com/kb/1068/acl-tags/#generate-an-auth-key-with-an-acl-tag
-) to that auth key to lock down what access the pre-boot environment can have to the rest of the tailnet.
+) to that auth key to lock down what access the pre-boot environment can have to the rest of the tailnet, i.e. to disallow all outbound access from the initramfs, and only permit inbound connections.

 ## Install